 - Your Continued Attendance I-20.

 - Certification of Enrollment, which you request from the Registrar’s Office and is only available after the census date each term.

 - Your original passport and I-94.

-- Proof of Address. (lease, phone bill, or something simular in your name)
+- Two forms of proof of Address. (lease, phone bill, or something similar in your name)

 - If you have an SSN card, bring it with you, but you can get a state ID if you don’t have an SSN.